 Sara Gilbert was born and raised in Portland, Oregon.
 She began training in various dance styles at a young age.
 Throughout high school Sara was a part of Arts and Communication Magnet Academy's "Dance West," directed by Julane Stites.
 Sara passion for ballet intensified and she continued additional classical training with Sarah Rigles at the Classical Ballet Academy.
 Sara has studied ballet at the Joffery New York, Boston Ballet on scholarship, and the University of North Carolina School of the Arts.
 Upon returning to Portland, Sara danced with Melissa St. Claire's company "Annapurna."
 Through her training and professional experience, Sara has performed notable pieces and roles including Sugar Plum Fairy, Dew Drop, and Mouse Queen in "The Nutcracker," featured roles in "Peter Pan," Alvin Ailey's "Reflections in D," Gerard Theoret's "Balletango" Pas De Deux, and Les Watanabe's "Tablao Flamenco."
 She holds a B.A. in Women Studies from Portland State University.
-She is thrilled to be joining PDX Contemporary Ballet for her first season.
+She is thrilled to be joining PDX Contemporary Ballet for her third season.